Travel Writing and Costa Rica - KU Honors Program

 Students will be housed in double or triple-occupancy rooms at Costa Rican hotels with breakfast daily.
 Many group lunches and dinners are also provided.

 In Costa Rica, students will explore major sites of interest related to the academic themes.
-Planned site visits include Monteverde Cloud Forest, Manuel Antonio National Park, Irazu Volcano, and a variety of museums and national landmarks.
+Planned site visits include Monteverde Cloud Forest, Manuel Antonio National Park, Poas Volcano National Park, and a variety of museums and national landmarks.

 Program Itinerary (tentative)